micro222/chatbot/README.md

 I've been working on this chatbot on and off for about 12 years, and while I've made a lot of progress, there's a great deal of work left to do.
 I was thinking that if this was a group project, development would pick up speed considerably, plus it could be more fun to work on.
 I'd like see if there's any interest out there.

 I wanted to make a chatbot that is better than the AIML types that are so common.
 Something that would pay attention to who it was talking to and try to learn from that person.
-It would not guess at an answer when it has no understanding of that was said.
+It would not guess at an answer when it has no understanding of what was said.

 Note: There's more info in the wiki.